Active and Healthy Brotherhood: A Program for Chronic Disease Self-Management for Black Men

 Location: North Carolina

 Objectives: This study will test ways to improve health behaviors using an intervention that has been specially designed for African-American men.
-The program, called Active & Healthy Brotherhood (AHB), will provide information on basic health, and healthy eating, physical activity, stress management, and how to get medical care when needed.
+The program, called Active & Healthy Brotherhood (AHB), will provide information on basic health, healthy eating, physical activity, stress management, and how to get medical care when needed.

 Methods: This is a 12-month study.
 During the first 6 months, participants in this program will receive health information and resources aimed to help men engage in positive health behaviors.
 Participants will practice behaviors on their own for another six months.
 The research team will collect data from participants at the beginning of the study, after 6 months when the intervention is over, and again at 12 months.

 Recruitment: If you live in North Carolina and are a Black male, you may be eligible to participate.

 We are looking to enroll 400 black men who: